Getting help at UHI

 University central support

 In addition to local support, the University provides all our students with access to a range of support services available regardless of which campus you study with.
 Our student support team can answer queries or refer you to someone who can help locally - email us, Visit our webpages, or use the Red Button service to tell us something about your experience as a university student.
+Please read our Privacy Notice for further information on how your data will be handled by the university.

 Students supporting students